Saturday, July 25, 2009

 The ubiquitous Paul Muni plays the title character, the French novelist who was perpetually in trouble because of the controversial subject matter of his books.
 For example, he meets a prostitute (no, not in that way) and interviews her.
 She becomes the subject of his novel Nana.
 Of course, everyone is scandalized that a book about a prostitute would even be published, but that doesn't stop everyone from wanting a copy.
 Zola is repeatedly accused of writing books that are bad for the morals of society and is even given an official warning from the public prosecutor, but he continues to write about topics that were typically off-limits at the time.

-I promise to cover this history lesson as briefly as possible, something the movie itself doesn't do, by the way.
+I promise to cover this history lesson as briefly as possible, something the movie itself certainly doesn't do.
 Dreyfus was an officer who was accused of revealing military secrets when the real culprit was another, better-liked officer, Major Walsin Esterhazy.
 Everyone involved in the incident knows that Dreyfus is innocent, yet the military needs a scapegoat, and Dreyfus is Jewish, a fact which some officers use to stir resentment against him (although the words "Jewish" or "anti-Semitic" are never uttered in the entire movie, a cowardly move on the part of the studio).
 He is court-martialed after being charged with treason and is sent to the notorious Devil's Island prison off the coast of South America.

 The most surprising performance, undeniably, has to be that of Joseph Schildkraut as Captain Dreyfus.
 What is so astonishing about it is that he won Best Supporting Actor that year even though he has only a few minutes of screen time, and most of those minutes are shots of him crying in a prison cell.
 I don't know if the Academy voters were just trying to find another way to reward a film that addressed Important Issues or if they truly felt that he gave the best performance that year.
 At least, when they gave Beatrice Straight and Judi Dench Oscars for brief performances, those two women had parts that were filled with memorable lines.